Data model

 not implemented.
 Streams currently expose only the raw entry operations:

-XADD, XLEN, XRANGE, XREVRANGE, XREAD, XDEL, XTRIM.
+XADD, XLEN, XRANGE, XREVRANGE, XREAD, XDEL, XTRIM, plus basic

 #Lists